Update: The Nokia Lumia 630 has become even cheaper since its launch and new phones have arrived to challenge it. Our review now reflects this.

 The Nokia Lumia 630 also has new internal hardware ready to take advantage of the SensorCore SDK announced at Build 2014 so it can essentially act as your personal pedometer and measurement tool, because who doesn't take their phone everywhere they go.

-All that is not too shabby considering you can pick up the Nokia Lumia 630 for £129 SIM-free or free if you buy it locked on a PAYG deal from £9.50 per month.
-A dual-SIM variant will also be available but exact pricing is currently unavailable.
+All that is not too shabby considering you can pick up the Nokia Lumia 630 for £99.95 SIM-free, £79.99 locked on pay as you go, or free if you buy it on a pay monthly deal from £9.50 per month.
+A dual-SIM variant is also available from around £120 SIM-free.

 Although it's certainly an improvement on previous low-end Lumia's, there are still some features missing that you might expect.
 The Nokia Lumia 630 still doesn't have NFC, a camera flash or a front-facing snapper so if those are must-haves then this isn't the phone for you.